 EDF says that there will be no final investment decision on the controversial £18 billion power project until the summer while it consults CCE, its central works council.
-It has also announced plans for a €4 billion capital raising needed for it to continue with its strategic investment programme, of which Hinkley is part.
+It has also an nounced plans for a \pounds 4 billion capital raising needed for it to continue with its strategic investment programme, of which Hinkley is part.

-The €4 billion recapitalisation is part of a wider financing plan that includes
+The \in 4 billion recapitalisation is part of a wider financing plan that includes

 €10 billion of asset sales by 2020 and €1 billion of cost savings.
+The French government which

-The French government, which owns 85 per cent of EDF, says it will provide up to €3 billion in the capital raising.
+The French government, which owns 85 per cent of EDF, says it will provide up to \in 3 billion in the capital raising.